 What to serve with Shakshuka

 It is traditionally served for breakfast/ brunch with warm pita bread or challah.
-I often serve it for brunch or lunch with a couple more dishes like Huevos Rancheros and Baked Eggs with Tomatoes, Parmesan and some Cream.
+I often serve it for brunch or lunch with a couple more dishes like Huevos Rancheros recipe and Baked Eggs with Tomatoes recipe

 You can serve it with fresh yoghurt on the side too…works really well.

 I have used some grape tomatoes to get that sweet, intense flavor and have less juice at the same time.
 Shakshuka is supposed to be a dry, thick like a stew, not watery dish so these grape tomatoes are really a perfect match.